 - To conduct research on the transition from military to civilian life and gender and the armed forces

 - To train graduate and undergraduate students in analysis of public policies, qualitative research methodologies, and community-engaged research

 - To initiate military-civilian engagements on contemporary military, veterans, and defence issues, particularly related to women, gender, and sexual violence

 - To study and explore social innovation in relation to contemporary military and veterans issues, with a particular focus on gender

 Current Research Areas

-- Veterans policy and the transition from military to civilian life in Canada
+- Gender and the transition from military to civilian life

 - Community-engaged research on war